AMX-32: Gunner

 The gunner uses an APX M581 telescopic sight with ×10 magnification with a built-in APX M550 laser rangefinder (a.k.a.
 CILAS TCV 80).
 The possibility of misalignment are reduced as the sight is an integral part of the mantlet.
 A Thomson CSF DIVT-13 low light television camera (LLLTV) with a ×1 magnification allows night observation up to 1200 m.
 The image obtained is displayed on two TV monitors (gunner and commander).
 The gunner also has two episcopes for direct observation.

 Commander

 The commander has the latest iteration of the TOP 7 cupola with eight episcopes.
 Each episcope has a button placed under it allowing to quickly bring his sight toward the observed area.
 A SFIM M527 gyrostabilized panoramic sight with three channels; two daylight (×2 and ×8) and one night (×1) with light intensification allowing night observation up to 300–400 m.

 Loader

 The loader has at his disposal one left-facing episcope and two rotating periscopes.

 Mobility

 The AMX-32 was powered by a 24790 cc 800 hp Hispano-Suiza (then Renault) HS-110-2-SR diesel engine fitted with twin Holset turbochargers and intercooler.
-The engine is coupled to an automatic, power shifting, SESM Minerva ENC 200 transmission with five forwards and reverse gears.
+The engine is coupled to an automatic, power shifting, SESM Minerva ENC 200 transmission with five forward and reverse gears.